 Tips for visiting Orange County

 - Budget your trip – Orange County is expensive.
 You can spend a pretty penny here without going on a splurge, that’s why it’s better to plan your trip ahead of time.
-Platforms like Agoda.com and Hotels.com are great for finding bargains on accommodations.
+Agoda is my favorite platform for finding bargains on accommodations.

-- Parking can be expensive – Orange County is one of the most densely populated areas in California, and although you can find plenty of things to do in Orange County on a budget, you often have to pay for parking.
+- Parking in Orange County is expensive – Orange County is one of the most densely populated areas in California.
+Although you can find plenty of things to do in Orange County on a budget, you often have to pay for parking.
 Parking lots fill up quickly, and you can expect to pay between $15-20 for a spot.
-If you are going to an event, or one of the most popular places to visit in Orange County, arrive ahead of time.
+If you are going to an event, or one of the most popular places in Orange County, arrive ahead of time.

 - Use rideshares – using a rideshare will allow you to escape the hassle of finding a parking spot and paying for it.
 You can also use public transport to save time and money.